 There is never a bad time to clean out the ol' ham "shack" of those items that really need a new home.
 We have had many news ham operators join our ranks at recent Volunteer Exam sessions who may be looking for rigs and all of the ancillary equipment that you may have lying about the shack that could be put to use in the shack of a new ham.

 Please visit the "Equipment Classifieds" page on this web site for items that are for sale and to see items that hams are looking for that you might be willing to part with.
 Send requests for posting items for sale or wanted to the webmaster at: firstname.lastname@example.org

 New ARRL Amateur Radio Practice Exam Site Available

 ARRL Exam Review for Ham Radio™, a browser-based on-line application for your computer, tablet or other mobile device.
 The online practice exams are patterned as closely as possible to actual exams administered by Volunteer Examiners.
 Practice exams follow the same protocol as the actual FCC Amateur Radio license exam – questions are chosen at random from the sub-elements of the question pools and answer order is randomized.
 To use the practice exam you will need to do a simple free registration.
 Good luck in your practicing for your actual exam.

 Here is the link to the ARRL practice test on-line application: http://arrlexamreview.appspot.com

 Mailing address: Dixie Amateur Radio Club, Inc.; P.O.
 Box 2196; St. George, Utah 84771-2196

-PLEASE TAKE NOTE OF OUR NEW P.O.
-BOX !!!
+PLEASE NOTE THIS IS OUR NEW P.O.
+BOX ADDRESS !!!